CPK Insurance

 • Coverage details vary by policy, and riders such as accidental death, terminal illness, and waiver of premium are not automatic.

-• Connecticut does not provide a universal life insurance mandate in the data provided, so the contract terms you choose control the coverage.
+• Connecticut does not set a universal life insurance mandate for all residents, so the contract terms you choose control the coverage.

 • Beneficiary wording, premium structure, and cash value treatment can differ by carrier even when the death benefit amount is the same.